 How is Technology training typically done – an overview

-Learning and development, employee education, training- regardless of the name, organisations have been spending billions on technology training to build and develop talent pools that can better perform at work.
+Learning and development, employee education, training- regardless of the name, organizations have been spending billions on technology training to build and develop talent pools that can better perform at work.
 They have also long depended on outsourcing for technology training.
 According to a 2019 Statista report, the annual expenditure for workplace training in the US alone was 83 billion USD.
 The report also mentioned that 53% of the U.S Companies either partially or fully outsourced the training facilitation.

 What’s a hands-on labs environment?

 Hands-on labs are virtual environments that can be accessed across devices with a simple web browser and high-speed internet connectivity.
 Also known as Virtual Training Laboratories, these labs allow participants to instantaneously access a specific environment or virtual machines.
-With powerful cloud platforms at the backend, hands-on lab participants can access and experiment on scenarios on upcoming technologies and use cases related to Cloud, Artificial Intelligence and Machine Learning too!
+With powerful cloud platforms at the backend, hands-on lab participants can access and experiment on scenarios on upcoming technologies and use cases related to Cloud, Artificial Intelligence, and Machine Learning too!

 Instructors can also interact and monitor the students remotely.
 They can also conveniently set up discussion breaks, whiteboards for collaborative work and so much more.
 Blended to achieve a combination of instructor-led and experiential learning, hands-on labs are fast becoming the go-to solution for meeting training needs.

 CloudLabs offer a range of businesses for the convenience of accessing virtual, hands-on labs for all technology training needs.
-They also do away with geographical constraints that are associated with organising training for on-site and offshore development teams simultaneously.
-Coupled with low-cost setups that can go live within no time, their virtual labs are an attractive alternative to conventional training – for businesses, training providers and the education industry at large.
+They also do away with geographical constraints that are associated with organizing training for on-site and offshore development teams simultaneously.
+Coupled with low-cost setups that can go live within no time, their virtual labs are an attractive alternative to conventional training – for businesses, training providers, and the education industry at large.

 How does having labs benefit learners

 On launching new solutions, providers often release only preview versions for those interested.
-Learning and experimenting with such trial versions do come with drawbacks like the lack of full-features – limiting the learners’ experience.
-Limited period trials, restricted subscriptions and only a few permissible resource types – are just a few of the barriers that limit user experience and exposure to the technology.
+Learning and experimenting with such trial versions do come with drawbacks like the lack of full features – limiting the learners’ experience.
+Limited period trials, restricted subscriptions, and only a few permissible resource types – are just a few of the barriers that limit user experience and exposure to the technology.
 All these create a dilemma for managers while considering investing in new full-feature technology releases.

 CloudLabs provides managed cloud accounts designed to perform specific labs where learners can utilize solutions without worrying about signing up for a trial account or worrying if their credit card will get charged unexpectedly.
-CloudLabs also pre-create and configure the required infrastructure and environments in-cloud for the labs.
+CloudLabs also pre-creates and configure the required infrastructure and environments in-cloud for the labs.
 So, learners can directly start using the technology that matters rather than struggling for hours preparing the pre-requisites.

 Impact of hands-on labs on learning

 Hands-on labs’ controlled environments also make it possible for learners to participate in events such as hackathons which are technology-based.
-Impactful and engaging, learners can use hands-on labs to take up relevant training from Software providers like Microsoft and train on other SaaS (software as a service) applications without having to worry about additional burden on their higher-ups, thus, contributing to research and development within the organisation.
+Impactful and engaging, learners can use hands-on labs to take up relevant training from Software providers like Microsoft and train on other SaaS (software as a service) applications without having to worry about additional burden on their higher-ups, thus, contributing to research and development within the organization.

 Too often, workers in the technology field face issues in deployment because of differences in development and production environments.
-Environment complexity, network and architecture variations are some of the areas which are difficult to replicate in the development environment thus creating hiccups while moving into production.
+Environment complexity, network, and architecture variations are some of the areas which are difficult to replicate in the development environment thus creating hiccups while moving into production.
 With hands-on or virtual labs, learners can simulate cloud-based deployments to ensure flawless go-lives ensuring happier clients and DevOps teams.

 Hands-on labs-in a nutshell

 A feature-rich platform, CloudLabs makes it possible to get ready access to lab infrastructure and start using without the need of any on-premises IT infrastructure and staff.
 Even deployments can be scaled to any number within a few, simple clicks.
-A self-service platform, Cloudlabs allows training providers to manage all their training, students, progress tracking and expenditure on technological skill building effortlessly.
+A self-service platform, Cloudlabs allows training providers to manage all their training, students, progress tracking, and expenditure on technological skill building effortlessly.

 CloudLabs comes with the experience of setting up over 50000+ deployments a month.
-With a ‘no-compromise’ policy on the skill-building pathways, the virtual labs give learners not just familiarity but a real-time and practical training on the full-feature software.
+With a ‘no-compromise’ policy on the skill-building pathways, the virtual labs give learners not just familiarity but real-time and practical training on the full-feature software.